 Southern France Viognier

-Viognier grapes have grown in Southern France for centuries, but only recently has this white variety become a favorite among winemakers.
 The abundance of sunshine and Mediterranean sea breezes in the Languedoc region create an ideal climate for this grape to thrive.
 As a result, many wineries are producing high quality Viognier wines from the Languedoc area.

 The delicate floral notes of Viognier are unique and complex with notes of apricot, honeysuckle and peach.
 Its distinct minerality and bright acidity balance out its naturally sweet character to make it an ideal pairing with regional dishes like grilled fish or ratatouille.
-Languedoc’s Viogniers are known as some of the best in the world, often bringing home awards at prestigious international competitions.
+Languedoc’s Viogniers are known as some of the very best wines in the world, often bringing home awards at prestigious international competitions.

 Viognier in the new world